yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 F = [F, A4*x - b4 <= M4*(1-d(4))];
 ````

-A problem with this model is that we have picked the big-M constants large, without insight to the problem.
-The consequence of this is, except the poor numerics, is the weakness of the relaxed mixed integer model.
+A problem with this model is that we have naively picked the big-M constants large (at least we think they are large enough), without insight to the problem.
+The consequence of this is (except the poor numerics) the weakness of the relaxed mixed integer model.
 We can see this by plotting the relaxed feasible set and compare it with the actual feasible set.

 ````matlab
 plot(F,x,[],[],sdpsettings('relax',1))